 If you are looking for the very best sensory toys to challenge sensory exploration, tactile play, or to offer sensory input to calm or alert a child, then you are in the right place.
 This gift guide of toys for sensory play cover many aspects of sensory processing in fun and engaging ways.
-Whether you need to add a few components to a sensory diet through play, or you are looking for a gift idea that develops specific skill areas, these sensory toys, fidget toys, and movement toys cover all the bases.
+Whether you need to add a few components to a sensory diet through play, or you are looking for a gift idea that develops specific skill areas, these occupational therapy toys, sensory toys, fidget toys, and movement toys cover all the bases.

 First, let’s talk Sensory Tools and Toys!